 Is the Bible reliable?When we compare the reliability of the Bible with other historic documents of its time, utilizing the same criteria, we find that the Bible is not only reliable—it is more reliable than other comparable works.
 The primary aspects to look at when determining credibility are the accuracy of the copying, the frequency with which something was copied, and the truthfulness of the content.
 Writings that have been well-preserved, copied frequently, and that are historically verified are considered reliable.
-For all these factors, the Bible can be considered reliable.
+Taking these factors into account, we can consider the Bible reliable.

 Just as it is impossible to confirm every single detail within any ancient historical text, the Bible has details that cannot be confirmed.
 This does not mean it is unreliable.
 Rather, it has facts that have yet to be confirmed or are impossible to confirm.
 However, it is totally fair to expect the Bible to be accurate where it is able to be checked.
 In this aspect, the Bible's reliability truly shines.
 Many of the historical details within the Bible have been verified through other historical records as well as through archaeological discoveries.
 Even though there are things within the Bible that have yet to be proven, it is perhaps most important to note that it has never been proven factually wrong.